DeALOG: Decentralized Multi-Agents Log-Mediated Reasoning Framework: Introduction

+To address such multi-hop reasoning, prior work has explored three main directions: (i) \emph{Table QA} approaches based on semantic parsing and neural modeling (e.g., \textsc{WikiTableQuestions} and successors such as \textsc{TAPEX}, \textsc{TAPAS}, \textsc{TaCube}, \textsc{OmniTab}, and \textsc{Lever}) \citep{pasupat-liang-2015-compositional,liu2022tapex,Herzig_2020,yin2022tacube,jiang2022omnitab,ni_lever_2023}; (ii) \emph{reasoning-by-prompting} methods that rely on chain-of-thought or structured prompting (e.g., \textsc{ReAcTable}, Trees/Graphs of Thought) \citep{wei2022chain,zhang2024reactable,besta2024graph}; and (iii) \emph{multi-agent or tool-based pipelines}, typically organized as planner--executor architectures (e.g., \textsc{HuggingGPT}, \textsc{Binder}, \textsc{TabSQLify}, REWoO, \textsc{AutoTQA}, \textsc{MACT}) \citep{shen2023hugginggpt,cheng2023binder,nahid2024tabsqlifyenhancingreasoningcapabilities,xu_rewoo_2023,zhu2024autotqa,zhou2025efficientmultiagentcollaborationtool}.
 Despite their differences, these approaches largely occupy two ends of a design spectrum. \textbf{Single-LLM methods} based on chain-of-thought prompting~\cite{wei2022chain} perform reasoning implicitly within a single context window; while effective for short or shallow queries, they struggle to maintain explicit intermediate state, verify partial results, and remain stable under long or branching reasoning chains.
 At the other extreme, \textbf{planner-based pipelines} externalize reasoning through explicit plans and tool invocations, enabling stepwise execution and re-planning based on intermediate outputs.
-However, this explicit structure introduces a complementary limitation: errors made early in the plan tend to propagate through downstream steps, concentrating uncertainty in the central planner and limiting robustness and transparency. \emph{Together, these limitations point to the need for reasoning frameworks that expose intermediate structure and evidence dependencies without relying on a single, fixed plan that can amplify early errors.}
+However, this explicit structure introduces a complementary limitation: errors made early in the plan tend to propagate through downstream steps, concentrating uncertainty in the central planner and limiting robustness and transparency. \emph{Together, these limitations call for a framework that exposes intermediate structure and evidence dependencies without committing to a single, fixed plan that can amplify early errors.} We introduce \method{}, a decentralized, central-planner-free framework in which specialized agents like Table, Context, Visual, Summarizing, and Verification, never communicate directly, but read and append \emph{typed} entries to a shared natural-language log that serves at once as persistent memory and a human-readable reasoning trace.
+A \textbf{SummarizingAgent} drafts an answer and a \textbf{VerificationAgent} cross-checks it against the log, while a lightweight scheduler manages turn-taking and termination but prescribes no plan.
+Because raw accuracy under a matched retrieval-and-extraction harness offers limited signal about the role of coordination, we center our claims on the two axes a central planner forfeits. \emph{Robustness:} with no single plan to concentrate errors and all evidence globally visible, corrupted intermediate evidence is outweighed by independently grounded peer entries rather than propagated downstream, with the verifier contributing a safe fallback that prevents committing a faulty correction. \emph{Transparency:} because every step is recorded as a typed, provenance-anchored entry, the reasoning trace is provenance-recorded by construction.
+We characterize both axes through controlled comparisons against a centralized-plan Planner variant and a Plan$\rightarrow$Log hybrid under corrupted inputs and long-horizon reasoning, and against an external planner under corruption, motivating the removal of the central planner in favor of decentralized, log-mediated coordination.
+Our framework offers the following key contributions: \begin{enumerate}[nosep,leftmargin=*] \item \textbf{Planner-free coordination via a shared log:} A decentralized design in which specialized agents communicate only through a typed natural-language log under a deterministic, question-agnostic scheduler with verifier-triggered re-engagement; we formalize the scheduler--planner boundary across nine dimensions (Table~\ref{tab:sched_vs_plan}) and isolate it empirically (Table~\ref{tab:llmctrl_ablation}).